 Eaters who revel in other types of offal simply don't like liver.
 Liver prejudices abound for good reason: The much-maligned organ, apropos to its digestive-related functions, tastes only as good as the animal from which it comes.
 Foul-tasting liver takes many forms.
 As bad diner fare, a platter of crusty calf's liver turns so tough and spongy that a steak knife barely penetrates.
 Rightly so, we shudder at the thought of poorly prepared chopped liver, metallic in taste, specked throughout with rubbery hard-boiled eggs.

 The best way to get over an aversion to liver is to seek out the freshest, cleanest source of liver you can afford.
 The most accessible is that of chickens, which, when properly raised, possess sweet-smelling, tender livers so rich and flavorful that you could comfortably live without the indulgence of foie gras.
-Like seafood, check to see if your chicken livers are at their best by putting your nose to the test: The livers should smell sweet, almost floral, with just the faintest hint of the iron-rich flavors of the organ.
+Like seafood, check to see if your chicken livers are at their best by putting your nose to the test: The livers should smell sweet, almost floral, with just the faintest hint of the iron-y flavors of the organ.
 After the jump, a recipe for chicken liver omelets.

 Chicken livers taste indulgent.
 Fatty and creamy, the little organs take well to a stir-fry with sliced onions and purée beautifully for a mousse or pâté.
 When the livers are impeccably fresh, they're delicious quickly seared on a cast iron, sprinkled with a bit of salt and pepper.
 My favorite preparation of liver remains the liver omelet—golden brown on the outside, tender inside with seared liver and sautéed chanterelles, all bound with truffle oil, sherry, and fine European butter.